Also known as: Japanese coltsfoot, fuki, giant butterbur, giant coltsfoot

-- Gardeners sometimes plant Japanese butterbur in containers to check its spread, but this plant is an escape artist!
+- Gardeners sometimes plant Japanese butterbur in containers to reduce its ability to spread, but this plant is an escape artist!
 It’s been known to spread in spite of containment.

-- Hand-pulling is an effective way to remove small areas, although you’ll have to continue pulling sprouts for at least a few years.
+- Hand-pulling is an effective way to remove small areas, although you’ll have to continue to monitor the area for at least a few years.

-Japanese butterbur looks similar to its relative, common butterbur (Petasites frigidus), which can also be invasive.
-Common butterbur has pink to purple flowers and the leaves are a smaller, only growing to 1-2 feet across.
+Japanese butterbur looks similar to its relative, common butterbur (Petasites hybridus), which can also be invasive.
+Common butterbur has pink to purple flowers and the leaves are a smaller, only growing to 1-2 feet (0.3-0.6 meters) across.

 Noxious Weed Listing: